junxit/us-congress-bills-111/metadata.md

 - 2009-04-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 53.
 - 2009-04-30 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S4995; text as passed Senate: CR S4995)
 - 2009-04-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4995; text as passed Senate: CR S4995)
+- 2009-05-01 — Message on Senate action sent to the House.
+- 2009-05-04 — Received in the House.
+- 2009-05-04 — Referred to House Armed Services
+- 2009-05-04 — Referred to House Foreign Affairs
+- 2009-05-04 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.